deitch/booster/README.md

 Notice that the resource itself is still `comment`, but the path does not include the name `comment`.

 ### Controllers
-The default controller provides the standard actions: index, show, create, update, destroy.
+The default controller provides the standard actions: index, show, create, update, patch, destroy.
 It interacts with the models of the same name (see *models*, below), and lists all of them, shows one, creates a new one, updates an existing one, or destroys one.

-If you want to override one or more of the actions, just create a file with that name in *controllerPath* directory, the default or the one you provided when initializing booster.
+If you want to override one or more of the actions, just create a file with that name in *controllerPath* directory, either the default path or the one you provided when initializing booster.
 Each function should match express route signature.
 If you want to eliminate a route entirely, override it with a `null`.
 See the example below.

 ````JavaScript
 // <controllerPath>/post.js